 Write the following numbers using digits:

-Four million, one hundred and twelve thousand, one hundred and forty six.
+Nine million, seven hundred and twenty two thousand, one hundred and ninety two.

-Two million, five hundred and eighty eight thousand, six hundred and sixty three.
+Five million, four hundred and forty six thousand and twenty three.

 Topics: Starter | Place Value | Vocabulary